moonchldexe/Assessment_project/README.md

   I will be using some ML algorithms that can help in improving the classification and choosing one model as final for the submission

-  THINGS TO REMEMBER RELATE TO THIS PROJECT :
-  a.
-The spams tend to be longer than normal emails/ texts

-3. Credit card fraud detection: